RayhanaAkterDev/crisis-vault/601 - Software Engineering/Chapter 1 - Software Engineering Paradigms/Day 1 - Question (1-3).md

 #### 1. What is software? #board_2019
 >[!note] Software definition:
 >**Software** is a collection of programs, data, and instructions that enable a computer to perform specific tasks.
-It acts as an intermediary between the hardware and the user, allowing the hardware to execute various functions.
+It acts as an intermediary *(মধ্যস্থতাকারী)* between the hardware and the user, allowing the hardware to execute various functions.
 Software can be divided into two main types:
 > - **System Software**: Includes operating systems and utility programs that manage computer hardware and resources.
 > - **Application Software**: Includes programs designed to help users perform specific tasks, such as word processing or internet browsing.
->
->Software is essential for the operation of computer systems and can be easily modified or updated to meet changing needs.

 ---